Post-Primary

 Profile of Course Leader

 Mary O'Donnell is a Teacher Fellow in DCU and she is currently completing her PhD in the area of Science Education.
 Mary completed her Science Education degree in Maynooth University and her Post Graduate Diploma and Masters in Trinity College Dublin.
 Mary was a Maths, Chemistry and Science teacher for 10 years.
-Mary collaborated with the NCCA and JCT and the Junior Cycle Science specification was rolled out and she has worked on the PME and undergraduate courses in Maynooth University and DCU for the last 8 years.
+Mary collaborated with the NCCA and JCT as the Junior Cycle Science specification was rolled out and she has worked on the PME and undergraduate courses in Maynooth University and DCU for the last 8 years.

 Leaving Certificate Biology